 The key question is no longer whether AI will replace human authors, but how it will transform the authorship process.
 The answer lies in recognizing that while AI can move mountains of words, humans must still decide which mountains to move and how to shape the resulting landscape.

 This transformation parallels broader changes in knowledge work.
 As AI handles more routine cognitive tasks, human value increasingly derives from higher-order skills like judgment, creativity, and strategic thinking.
-The future of authorship, like many professional fields, will belong to those who can effectively combine human insight with AI capabilities.
+The greatest rewards of authorship, as in many professional fields, will accrue to those who can effectively combine human insight with AI capabilities.

 The rise of AI authors doesn’t diminish the value of books but rather changes how they’re created.
 The essential human elements - purpose, judgment, refinement - remain crucial, even as AI dramatically expands our capability to generate and process information.
 The result may be not just better books, but new forms of knowledge sharing that we’re only beginning to imagine.